olivertlord/MIRRORS/README.md

 * Mike Walter, Director, Gephysical Laboratory, Carnegie Institution of Washington for help and advice on all things radiometic
 * The students and post-doctoral researchers at the DAC lab, School of Earth Sciences, University of Bristol, who tested the software, detected numerous bugs and suggested improvements.
+* I (Oliver Lord) would like to acknowledge support from the Royal Society in the form of a University Research Fellowship (UF150057) and the Natural Environment Research Council (NERC) in the form of an Post-doctoral Research Fellowship (NE/J018945/1).

 ## References